SPARLab/BikeMaps/docs/query-and-export-data.md

-# Exporting subsets of Bikemaps data - example based approach
+# Exporting subsets of BikeMaps data
-BikeMaps data can be accessed by exporting in json format using the Django Admin page and then doing any required filtering with a script afterwards, or by accessing the database directly and using psql to query before exporting.
+BikeMaps data can be exported as geoJson from the Admin page, or by querying the database directly using psql.
 Contact the BikeMaps team if you require database or admin access.

-This query has a geographic component, so I wanted to be able to use some built in PostGIS functions and am using the directly psql option.
+## GUI Admin Account Option
+Data can be output by logging into an admin account and selecting the relevant "Export" link under the user dropdown menu in the navbar.
+Any required filtering or transformation can be applied with a script afterwards.

+This geojson data can be used directly by QGis or converted to a shapefile using ogr2ogr tools.
+The easiest method to convert the output geojson text to a shapefile is to copy it from the webpage and paste into the "Convert from GeoJSON" box at [Ogre](http://ogre.adc4gis.com/).

+## Database Export Option
+The following documentation walks through an example of writing a psql query using some PostGIS functionality and exporting that data from the server.

 ## Query generation
 The data request was for any data from North America that includes e-bikes or e-scooters.
 The geographic data and details field (a description of the incident) are in the 'mapApp_point' table, while other fields relating to ebikes and escooters were in the 'mapApp_incident' table.
 The incident table includes both 'collision or fall' and 'near miss' incidents.
 I didn't see any ebike related fields in the hazards or theft tables so these are omitted for now.
 All queries are run against a view that combines the incident and points table.